nuxt/docs/en/api/internals.md

 ## Common patterns

 All Nuxt classes have a reference to nuxt instance and options.
-Every class extends [`tappable`](https://github.com/nuxt/tappable) class, this way we always have a consistent API across classes to access options and nuxt.
+Every class extends [`tappable`](https://github.com/nuxt/tappable), this way we always have a consistent API across classes to access options and nuxt.

 ```js
 const Tapable = require('tappable')